swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 In this chapter, you have successfully:

-1. Created a Kubernetes cluster
+1. Created and containerized a BentoML "Bento"
-2. Managed the Kubernetes cluster with kubectl
-3. Installed MLEM with Kubernetes support
-4. Create a Model Registry
-5. Manage deployment declaration and state
+2. Published the Bento Docker image to the container registry
-6. Deploy the model on Kubernetes with MLEM
+3. Created the Kubernetes configuration files and deployed the Bento on Kubernetes
-7. Access the model
+4. Access the model

 ## State of the MLOps process